samsonlopez/littlelemon-ios/README.md

 - Profile details of the user can be updated anytime in the Profile screen accessed via the users Profile icon.
 - The user can logout anytime by navigating to the Profile screen and pressing the Logout button.

-The focus is on SwiftUI & UI/UX Design, this project does NOT include advanced architectural concepts, layering, protocols etc to keep it simple.
+The focus is on SwiftUI & UI/UX Design, this project does NOT include advanced architectural concepts, layering, protocols, testing etc to keep it simple.

 ## Design for Home screen
 ![LittleLemon Design](LittleLemon-Final-Design.jpg)